nearform/commentami/packages/comments-backend-hapi-plugin/README.md

 This endpoint will create a new comment.

-The body of the request is as follow and all parameters are required
+The body of the request is as follow and all parameters but author are required

 ```
 POST /comments